-For more information on using and defining keywords see your Administrator Help (version 8.3 or version 8.2).
+For more information on using and defining keywords see your Administrator Help.

 More about regular expressions

 Regular expressions can be as simple or complex as your environment requires, but use them with care.
 Poorly constructed regular expressions can result in excessive filtering overhead.